 Having icons blessed

 Once you receive your icons, ask your priest to bless them for you before you put them into your prayer corner.
 He will say special prayers over the icons and bless them with holy water.
 Some priests will also set the icons on the altar for the duration of the Divine Liturgy, allowing the icons to participate in the worship with the faithful and stand in the presence of the Body and Blood of Christ.

 When taking your icons home, remember to face the icons inward rather than stacking them on top of one another.

 Arranging your icons

-Now that you have your icons, the next step is to arrange them.
+Now that your icons have been blessed and taken home, the next step is to arrange them.
 In personal prayer corners, we only have a couple guidelines you should follow when deciding how to set up your icons in your prayer space:

 During Vespers, we pray, “Let my prayer arise, in Thy sight as incense, and the lifting up of my hands be an evening sacrifice.”
 We use incense constantly during worship in the Orthodox Church.
 Therefore, we should also use it for private prayer with our family.
 You can purchase incense and a censer from most parish bookstores, from Ancient Faith, or from Amazon.